Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 For those who want to meditate on the above questions and how to give Biblical answers, not human conjectures, here’s the clue.
 One of the keys to mastering Biblical Hebrew is the literal represents the symbolic; the physical represents the spiritual.
 The man and the woman prefigure Christ and the Church.
 You can use the free Bible tools at UnlockBibleMeaning.com to see the meaning of the Hebrew words in the Genesis 2 context.
 But, primarily focus on the relationship of Christ to the Church.
 The Preeminent to the Eminent.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Women in the Bible, the Strangest Creation Story.
-Why?
+Please use the Social Network links just below to share this information from The Explanation, Women in the Bible, Strangest Creation Story.
+Discover Why